-Normandy is forever associated in our minds with the World War II D-Day Landings, and those beaches do tell a remarkable story.
-They are an important part of what is a wonderfully long coastline which starts at the Cotentin Peninsula, with Cherbourg at its tip.
-The coast runs along to Le Mont St-Michel, mysterious and strange in its sea setting even in the height of summer when it is overrun with crowds.
+Normandy is usually associated with the World War II D-Day Landings, and those beaches do tell a remarkable story.
+The beaches at Normandy are an important part of what is a wonderfully long coastline, which starts at the Cotentin Peninsula with Cherbourg at its tip.
+The coast runs along to the island of Le Mont-Saint-Michel, a mysterious, fortified monastery island that is inaccessible by foot at high tide.

 Granville, Cotentin Peninsula

-On the south west corner of the Cotentin Peninsula, curiously shaped like a snail's head, Granville looks out onto the bay of Mont Saint-Michel, though the holy island is too far to see.
+On the southwest corner of the Cotentin Peninsula, curiously shaped like a snail's head, Granville looks out onto the bay of Mont-Saint-Michel, though the holy island is too far to see.
 Granville has its own long beach to the north and some delightful finds to the south.
-St Pair-sur-Mer, Jullouville and Carolles-Plage run down the coast on a sandy 6-km stretch of shoreline.
-All the resorts are also ideal for walking and cycling, but take your own picnic as cafes and restaurants are few and far between.
+St Pair-sur-Mer, Jullouville, and Carolles-Plage run down the coast on a sandy 4-mile stretch of shoreline.
+All the resorts are also ideal for walking and cycling, but pack for a picnic as cafes and restaurants are few and far between.

-Granville itself is a delightful fortified coastal town with an impressive citadel set apart from the town.
-And check out its great annual seafood festival, running at the end of September.
-In 2017 it takes place on September 30th and October 1st.
+Granville is a delightful fortified coastal town with an impressive citadel.
+Check the great annual seafood festival, running at the end of September.

 For something delightfully different, visit the villa of Christian Dior.